Maharlika Pilipinas Basketball League

-The Maharlika Pilipinas Basketball League (MPBL) is a men's regional professional basketball league in the Philippines composed of 30 teams.
+The Maharlika Pilipinas Basketball League (MPBL) is a men's regional professional basketball league in the Philippines.
+As of the 2026 season, the league is composed of 26 teams.

-Founded in 2017 by eight-division boxing world champion and then-Senator Manny Pacquiao, the MPBL is not intended to be a competitor to the top-flight Philippine Basketball Association (PBA), but rather to provide a gateway for local, homegrown talents to showcase their skills.
-The league uses a home-and-away format, similar to the defunct Metropolitan Basketball Association.
-The MPBL started an amateur league before being granted professional status by the Games and Amusements Board.
-Due to Pacquiao's role in the league, it has also been referred to as Manny Pacquiao's Maharlika Pilipinas Basketball League.

-The MPBL is the first in a series of leagues which bear the Maharlika Pilipinas name.
-It is followed by the Junior MPBL and Maharlika Pilipinas Volleyball Association (MPVA) in 2023, and the Women's Maharlika Pilipinas Basketball League (WMPBL) in 2024.
+The MPBL was founded in 2017 by eight-division boxing world champion and then-Senator Manny Pacquiao to allow local players to take part in competitive basketball.
+The league is often referred to as a "regional league" due to its location-based format with home and away games.
+The league gained professional status in 2022.

+Over time, the MPBL has attracted multiple prospects from the collegiate level who would go on to play in top-flight leagues such as the Philippine Basketball Association (PBA).
+The success of the league has also led to multiple spin-off leagues under the Maharlika Pilipinas banner.
+In 2026, the MPBL became the Philippines' partner league in the East Asia Super League.

-The Pampanga Giant Lanterns are the current defending champions, beating the Quezon Huskers in three games during the 2024 MPBL finals.
-They are also currently the only team to win multiple championships.
+The Abra Weavers are the current defending champions, beating the Quezon Huskers in three games during the 2025 MPBL finals.
+The Pampanga Giant Lanterns are currently the only team to win multiple championships, during so in 2023 and 2024.

 History

-2017: Founding
+Background

+Prior to the MPBL, the concept of a Philippine sports league using a home and away format had been done multiple times before.
+The most notable of these leagues was the Metropolitan Basketball Association of the late 1990s and early 2000s, which served as a direct competitor to the top-flight Philippine Basketball Association.
+High expenses and lack of funding led to the MBA ceasing operations in 2002.
+There was also Liga Pilipinas, formed by the merger of the Mindanao Visayas Basketball Association and National Basketball Conference.
+The league was part of a merger with the Philippine Basketball League to form the PBA's upcoming developmental league, but the plan fell through and the D-League launched independently.

-Pacquiao formally launched the MPBL on August 29, 2017, with the intent to feature both the commercial and barangay-level side, with teams on the commercial side to have a home locality in addition to a corporate sponsor.
+Manny Pacquiao has pursued a professional basketball career for a few years, having played in and coached for the Kia/Mahindra franchise in the PBA.
+After his PBA career, he formally launched the MPBL on August 29, 2017, with the intent to feature both the commercial and barangay-level side, with teams on the commercial side to have a home locality in addition to a corporate sponsor.
 The plan was for the league to begin with Luzon-based teams only and then expand to Visayas and Mindanao later on.
 The expanded league would have two divisions, North and South, where one team from both divisions face in a finals series similar to the format of the National Basketball Association (NBA) in North America.
 The league was planned to start as early as September 23, 2017 with at least six teams.
 A preseason tournament was held with the Bulacan Kuyas finishing as champions.
 Snow Badua was the league's inaugural commissioner, but he did not take on the role when the first season eventually began as six-time PBA champion Kenneth Duremdes succeeded Badua as league commissioner on November 22, 2017.